-According to surveys, body grooming is on the rise — and with it, more and more nicks and cuts to our most tender areas.
+According to surveys, body grooming has long been on the rise — and with it, more and more nicks and cuts to our most tender areas.
 These injuries are unsightly — and painful — so we asked primary care physician Dr. Marc Leavey how to treat the all those manscaping-related wounds to our bumps, nipples and dangly bits.

 The Injury: A Scrotal Nick

 The Treatment: “Because the genitals have such a high concentration of blood vessels, they’re going to bleed more than other body parts would if you nicked them with a razor,” Leavey explains.
 “The best way to stop that bleeding is to apply direct pressure to the area by gently squeezing the skin of the scrotum for three to five minutes — that doesn’t mean squeezing for 30 seconds then taking a peak, because when you remove the pressure, the clock starts over again.”
 Once you’ve stopped the bleeding, Leavey adds that cleaning the area with soap and water is vital to preventing infection; he warns against using alcohol or peroxide to clean the wound, as they irritate the edges of the cut, lengthening the healing process.

 If the nick is especially tender and you’re experiencing chafing because of it, Leavey recommends folding a piece of tissue paper and placing it in your briefs — a band-aid won’t adhere to the constantly stretching skin, but a well placed tissue will help keep anything from rubbing against the wound and further irritating it.
 Finally, Leavey firmly notes, “If there’s any lasting sign of redness, pus or inflammation, go see a doctor.”